JayRay5/DIVE-Doc/README.md

 |            .
 |
 |
-├── experiments #contains model weights and results of the runned experiments
+├── experiments #contains saved models and results of the runned experiments
 |            .
 |            .
 |
-├── models #contains model files
+├── models
-│   ├── config_divedoc.py #contains config classes for huggingface models
+│   ├── config_divedoc.py #contains config classes for huggingface models.
-│   ├── lightning_modules.py #contains lightning torch classes for the distillation stage │   ├── model.py #contains huggingface models
+│   ├── lightning_modules.py #contains lightning torch classes for the distillation stage.
+│   ├── model.py #contains huggingface models.
-|   ├── visual_encoders.py #contains torch visual encoder models
+|   ├── visual_encoders.py #contains torch visual encoder models.
 │             .
 │             .
 └── training
-    ├── docvqa #contrains script for training and evaluation of model
+    ├── docvqa #contrains script for training and evaluation of model.
-    |    ├── config.py #use to set the VE architecture of the student & hyperparameters for the distillation stage
+    |    ├── config.py #use to set the VE architecture of the student & hyperparameters for the distillation stage.
-    |    ├── distillation_stage1.py #pipeline training for the distillation stage
+    |    ├── distillation_stage1.py #pipeline training for the distillation stage.
-    |    ├── evaluation.py #generate answer for the docvqa test set
+    |    ├── evaluation.py #generate answer for the docvqa test set.
-    |    └── finetuning_stage2.py #pipeline training for the end-to-end finetuning stage
+    |    └── finetuning_stage2.py #pipeline training for the end-to-end finetuning stage.
     |
     ├── doc-cls
     |